datacarpentry/organization-genomics/lessons/01_intro_organization.md

 $ nano dc_workshop_log
 ```
 From the nano screen, you should be able to use your cursor to navigate, type, and delete any redundant lines.
-5. Add a dateline and comment to the line where you have created the directory e.g.
+5. Add a dateline and comment to the line where you have created the directory e.g. <br>
    ```
 # 2015_07_30
 ```